-The driver of the other vehicle (i.e. the “at-fault” driver) – Pursuant to the ,2 drivers have a duty to operate their motor vehicles carefully and prudently when driving on Florida roadways.
+The driver of the other vehicle (i.e. the “at-fault” driver) – Pursuant to the Florida Traffic Code,2 drivers have a duty to operate their motor vehicles carefully and prudently when driving on Florida roadways.
 When drivers breach that duty of care and cause an accident which directly and proximately results in injuries to someone else, that driver may be deemed responsible and may be sued.
 Although the offending driver is sued personally, it is actually that driver’s insurance company that provides the necessary insurance coverage.

 - The driver of the host vehicle – When the personal injury plaintiff is a passenger in a vehicle and is injured as a result of the driver’s negligence, then the plaintiff passenger may have a valid cause of action against the driver of the motor vehicle in which he or she was a passenger.

 - The vehicle driver’s employer – When the at-fault driver was operating the vehicle in the course of his or her employment, a valid cause of action might exist against the employer or owner of that vehicle based upon an agency or vicarious liability theory of recovery.
 Under this theory, the negligence of the driver is imputed to the employer or owner of the vehicle, assuming that the driver was an agent, servant, or employee of the owner/employer and that the driver was acting within the scope of his or her employment at the time the accident occurred.
 The owner/employer may also be responsible under a theory of negligent entrustment, negligent supervision, or negligent hiring, most especially in cases where the driver caused prior accidents about which the owner or employer was aware.